devddesai/devddesai.github.io/content/posts/vae/index.md

 There are two key ideas that differ an SAE from an AE which could help us interpret a neural network:

 >1.
 The latent space should be large (we can have more neurons in the latent layer than the input layer).
 >2.
-We add a sparsity term in the loss function to encourage the activations of neurons to be close to 0.
+We add a *sparsity* term in the loss function to encourage the activations of neurons to be close to 0.

+$$ \mathcal{L} = \mathcal{L}_{\text{recon}} + \beta \cdot \mathcal{L}_{\text{sparsity}} $$

+where $\beta$ is a hyperparameter describing the strength of sparsity constraints.
+Of course, there are many different functions we can use for $\mathcal{L}_{\text{recon}}$ and $\mathcal{L}_{\text{sparsity}}$.
+Some examples are L2 reconstruction loss or cross entropy loss, and  L1 regularization/LASSO regression.

 SAE's do not aim to "compress" the input data and reconstruct it.
-Rather, their purpose is to try to understand what the model could be "thinking".
-Typically, we want to keep the dimensionality of the latent space lower to help with the curse of dimensionality (overfitting, being computationally difficult to train a high dimensional model), and neural networks work due to the idea of
+These two design choices work together to force the network to represent features more explicitly.
+A large latent space gives the model enough capacity to represent many possible patterns in individual neurons, while the sparsity constraint ensures that only a few neurons activate for some input.
+This encourages neurons to be more distinct, and in theory, more interpretable, as they don't have complex overlapping relationships.

+---
+## Variational Autoencoders

+Let's say we trained an autoencoder on the MNIST dataset (handwritten numbers).
+We can now have a way to compress handwritten digits.
+If we encoded input digit images and then stored the latent embeddings only, we would be able to decode those latent embeddings to generate handwritten digits.

+But, these images would be essentially the same as our training data.
+What if we wanted to generate completely new unique handwritten digits?
+For instance, let's say we have a latent embedding of a training image 7.
+If we find a vector in the latent space close to $z$, by taking $z + \epsilon$, and pass it through the decoder, we should end up with a new handwritten 7 that is slightly different than the original one, right?

+Actually, the answer is no. Regular autoencoders learn arbitrary latent spaces, and sampling from the latent space results in uninterpretable results.
+The key idea in variational autoencoders is that, instead of encoding an input into a single point in the latent space, a VAE encodes it to a distribution in the latent space.

+ELBO

 Sources:
 Image 1: https://www.geeksforgeeks.org/machine-learning/auto-encoders/